Tune Smart Connections scoring and ranking algorithms

 Smart Sourcesfor note-level discovery.Smart Blocksfor heading/block-level precision.

-Use Sources when you want broader overview.
+Use Sources when you want broader note-level overview.

 Use Blocks when long notes hide the useful section and you need finer-grained matches.